Frequently Asked Questions

 How do I choose a major or minor?
 Do I have to apply to the departments directly?

-You're not required to declare a major until your second year, although you can do it sooner if you like.
+You're not required to declare a major until your second year, although you can do it sooner.
 You do not have to apply officially to the department; the department chair just has to sign a form.
-Your declaration is also non-binding.
 You can change your major at any time as long as you're on track to finish it by the end of your four years.
-We encourage you to explore many different disciplines during your first year.

 What sort of support does Goucher provide to international students on campus?